Tutorial

 The real power of the Model Context Protocol emerges when you combine multiple specialized servers.
 Instead of one monolithic server that does everything, the MCP ecosystem encourages small, focused servers - one for database access, one for file operations, one for web search, one for Git, and so on.
 Running 5-10 servers simultaneously gives your AI assistant a rich toolkit that covers most development workflows.

 Claude Desktop uses a JSON configuration file to define MCP servers.
 Each server gets a unique key in the mcpServers object.
-Here's a production-ready config with 6 servers:
+Here is a production-ready config with 10 servers covering a full-stack development workflow:

 {